unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

         - Follow the instructions to [install Docker Compose](https://docs.docker.com/compose/install/).
    - For Mac:
        - Install Docker Desktop (community edition) v2.1.0.5 or newer.
 Follow the instructions to [install Docker Desktop](https://docs.docker.com/compose/install/).

 1. Download or clone this repository from the [main page](https://github.com/unbound-tech/vhsm_demo) or click [here](https://github.com/unbound-tech/vhsm_demo/archive/master.zip).
 1. If you downloaded a compressed (*.zip*) file, uncompress it.
-1. The download contains a folder called *docker*.
-Open a terminal (such as *cmd* or *PowerShell* on Windows) and navigate to the `docker` folder.
+1. The download contains a folder called *ukc-docker*.
+Open a terminal (such as *cmd* or *PowerShell* on Windows) and navigate to the `ukc-docker` folder.

     **Note: All subsequent commands are run from a terminal from this directory.**
 1. Start Docker.
     - On Windows and Mac, start the Docker program.
     - On Linux, run *docker* from the command line in a shell with administrator privileges.
 1. Check that Docker is running.

     You can check if Docker is running with the command `docker info`.
     - If it returns an error, then it is not running.
 This error may happen if Docker was run without administrator privileges.
     - On success, it returns status information about the Docker installation.
-1. Open a terminal and navigate to the `docker` folder.
+1. Open a terminal and navigate to the `ukc-docker` folder.
 1. Run this command to log into Docker:
     ```bash
 	docker login
 	```
 	Enter the credentials that you created for the Docker Hub website.

 	After successful login you see:
     ````
     Login Succeeded
     ````

 1. The Docker installation uses a settings file, called [settings.env](./settings.env).
-This file is located in the root of the `docker` folder that was downloaded in step 6.
+This file is located in the root of the `ukc-docker` folder that was downloaded in step 6.

     Installation works with the default values set in this file, so you do not have to change anything in it.
 However, you may want take a look at it to see what settings can be configured before running the installation process.
 The settings are described in the file.
 1. Run Docker to create the UKC container:

    **Note:** If you are restarting or trying to update the demo, refer to [Restarting/Updating Docker](#update).

     ```bash
     docker-compose pull
     docker-compose up
     ```
     The setup takes several minutes to complete.

 1. Wait until you see a large **READY** message.
 This message means that everything is installed and working.
 Note that you may see some errors during the install process, but as long as you get the **READY** message, UKC was installed correctly.

 **Congratulations!
 UKC is now running.**

 ## Next Step - Explore the Web Interface
 Open your browser and navigate to `http://localhost:8081` (for Windows and Mac) or `http://<docker-ip-address>:8081` (for Linux, where *docker-ip-address* is the server where you installed Docker).

 The Web UI provides the following sections: